pankaja-shree/100-days-of-code/log.md

 ### Day 59: April 20, Thursday

-**Today's Progress:**  Installed virtualbo and mounted juicebox on it.
+**Today's Progress:**  Installed virtualbox and mounted juicebox on it.
 Tried the recastai starter kit.
 It din work on that either.
 Looking for other Node+Express framework for setting up a basic bot

 **Thoughts:**  Hope to be successful this time atleast

 **Link(s) to work:**  [Github-bot](https://recast.ai/pankaja-shree/github-bot/)

+### Day 60: April 21, Friday

+**Today's Progress:**  Building a bot using Node and Express.
+Have to try Wit.ai for NLP tasks.
+Following [this](https://botcube.co/blog/2017/02/23/tutorial-create-smart-facebook-messenger-chatbot-with-node-js-and-api-ai-nlp.html?utm_source=reddit_chatbots) tutorial.

+**Thoughts:**  Hope to be successful this time atleast

+**Link(s) to work:**  [my-bot](https://github.com/pankaja-shree/my-bot)